 Join BGCF365 as an Annual Member for as little as $30 per month or with a one-time payment of $365.
 Or, become a Lifetime Member with a one-time gift of $3,650.

-BGCF365’s grantmaking focus in 2021 will be for nonprofits that are working to ensure healthy neighborhoods across Lexington.
-Join BGCF365 to learn more about the hardworking organizations striving to make healthy neighborhoods a reality for all Fayette Countians!
+BGCF365’s grantmaking focus in 2022 will be for nonprofits that are working to ensure equitable access to education across Lexington.
+Join BGCF365 to learn more about these hardworking organizations!

 In total, BGCF365 has awarded $125,000 in grants to Lexington nonprofits!
 Read more about the grants awarded since 2017: